harrel56/java2ts/README.md

 [![pipeline status](https://gitlab.com/org.harrel/java2ts/badges/master/pipeline.svg)](https://gitlab.com/org.harrel/java2ts/-/commits/master)
 # Java2ts

-Lightweight library (with gradle plugin) which generates typescript types definitions from java classes.
+Java library with gradle plugin, which generates typescript types definitions from java classes.
+It requires java classes to be loaded in runtime.
+It does **NOT** support generation from non-compiled java source files.

 Supports:
 * fields (only instance, public),
 * methods (only instance, public),
 * inheritance,
-* generics.
+* generics,
+* functional interfaces as lambda types.

+### Use case

+GraalVM interoperability feature can use *Java* objects in *JavaScript* environment ([Doc](https://www.graalvm.org/22.0/reference-manual/js/#interoperability-with-java)).
+Unfortunately, seems there is no way to run *TypeScript* code in GraalVM directly.

 ### Example

 From:
 ```java
 class Child extends Parent<Long> {